sriram980980/KafkaUITool/README.md

 - [x] Store and display added clusters in the UI (with name and brokers)
 - [x] Allow editing/removing clusters
 - [x] Add option to save clusters (in-memory for now)
+- [x] Show cluster connection status (color/icon) and allow double-click to connect
+- [x] Log all user actions and errors to both console and a log file

 ### 3. Topic & Partition Management
 - [ ] List topics for each cluster